liyongle/liyongle.github.io/_posts/2020-01-24-open-source-community-operation-5.md

 ---
 layout: post
 title: Community Operation (5) - Who is stronger open source contributor?
-excerpt: "A repy to such question from your manager like who is stronger open source contributor. 回答主管问的谁在开源领域贡献更大的问题"
+excerpt: "A repy to such question from your manager like who is stronger open source contributor."
 categories: [culture] [Open Source]
 modified: 2020-01-24
 comments: true